 Winter inspires both joy and woe.
 Some people can’t wait for the cooler weather, snow, skiing and ice skating, curling up by a fire, and the holiday spirit.
 You’ll notice a peaceful sort of silence when you walk through the woods—a muffled kind of quiet.

-Other people dislike the frigid temperatures, blizzards, and wild weather.
+Other people dislike the frigid temperatures, blizzards, and wild weather (for good reason).
 In colder regions, winter often means shoveling, snowblowing, dealing with bad roads, and sometimes unbearable temperatures.
 In warmer regions, the winter temperatures become very mild or cool, and places such as Florida fill up with people escaping the harshness of a northern winter.

 What does winter mean to you?
 Let us know in the comments!